 Amber Alert should be on line in the future.
 More info on Amber Alert can be found at this web site: http://codeamber.org

-The Outer Banks/ K4OBX, 442.4250+ 100 PL repeater IRLP Node 8536 is located on the water tank at Buxton and the K4OBX Bodie Island, NC 444.125 + 100 PL repeater IRLP Node 8243 is connected full time to the Raleigh System by a VoIP link on IRLP Reflector 921 Channel 0.
+The Outer Banks/ K4OBX, 442.4250+ 100 PL repeater IRLP Node 8536 is located on the water tank at Buxton and linked full time.
+The K4OBX Bodie Island, NC 444.125 + 100 PL repeater IRLP Node 8243 can be connected on demand to the Raleigh System by a VoIP link on the IRLP Reflector 921 Channel 0.
 Additional linking to the Outer Banks is on-going to expand into Nags Head.